 First and foremost, you should take out a personal loan for an emergency.
 If you are able to save up enough money, you can cover any unforeseen expenses like an ER visit or losing your spouse's job.
 However, if you are not able to save enough money to pay for this, it is better to take out a personal loan.
 While a personal or payday loan can be helpful in times of emergency, you should also keep your emergency funds aside.

-your credit report before taking out a personal loan.
+It's important to check your credit report before taking out a personal loan.
 You are entitled to a free copy of your credit report from the major credit bureaus.
 Beware of any errors - a credit report with inaccurate information could make it difficult to buy a home and secure a good job.
 Once you have your credit report, you can begin to make decisions.
 You should also consider your emergency funds.
 If you have money in your emergency funds, you can prioritize paying them off.